Oil exploration in Puntland: Product Sharing Agreement

 After these deductions, up to 70% of gross income would be earmarked for unrecovered capital, operating capital and operating expenses.
 The remaining gross income would be set aside for profit sharing, with 50% going to the Puntland government and 50% to the oil firms.
 Any future taxes levied on the petroleum activities would also be paid by the Puntland administration through its share of the oil profits.

 Following a change in leadership in 2009, the Puntland government, now led by President Abdirahman Mohamud Farole, sought to renegotiate the profit sharing agreement with Range Resources to ensure more favorable terms for the region.

-Yields

-In 2012, the Puntland government gave the green light to the first official oil exploration project in Puntland and Somalia at large.
-Led by the Canadian oil company Africa Oil (the former Canmex Minerals) and its partner Range Resources, initial drilling in the Shabeel-1 well on Puntland's Dharoor Block in March of the year successfully yielded oil.
+In 2012, the Puntland government gave the green light to the first official oil exploration project in Puntland.
+Led by the Canadian oil company Africa Oil (the former Canmex Minerals) and its partner Range Resources.
+Initial drilling at the Shabeel-1 well on Puntland’s Dharoor Block in March of the year encountered oil shows, but did not result in commercial production.
+A second well, Shabeel North-1, drilled later in 2012, did not find commercial hydrocarbons and was plugged and abandoned.
+Following these results, companies shifted focus to further seismic work and additional exploration planning rather than production, as no commercial discovery was confirmed.